sivy/monkinetic-2020-content/posts/2013-01-11-safari-released-to-the-world.md

+title: There's nothing that can...
 ---
-Title: "There's nothing that can..."
-layout: post
----

-> There's nothing that can fill your underwear faster than seeing your product fail during a Steve Jobs demo.
+&gt; There's nothing that can fill your underwear faster than seeing your product fail during a Steve Jobs demo.

 [Don Melton](http://donmelton.com/), [Safari Released to the World](http://donmelton.com/2013/01/10/safari-is-released-to-the-world/)